rossmacarthur/passthesalt/README.rst

 Pass the Salt
 =============

-Pass the Salt is a deterministic password generation and password storage system.
+Deterministic password generation and password storage.

 Install it using